What is Faith Community Nursing?

 Specialized knowledge and skills to enable implementation of the most recent Faith Community Nursing Scope and Standards of Practice (currently the 3rd edition).
 (ANA & HMA, 2017, p.
 25)

 The Scope and Standards (2017) identifies Faith Community Nursing is unique, having various educational programs for entry, including accredited continuing education programs, baccalaureate or graduate nursing courses, or "related content in counseling, public health, and pastoral care" (ANA & HMA, 2017, p.
 28).
-The original continuing education program was developed in 1996 and continues to be revised and offered as the Foundations Faith Community Nursing Curriculum.
+The original continuing education program was developed in 1996 and continues to be revised and offered as the Foundations FCN Curriculum.

 What is Orcutt Christian Church role in the FCN program?